 In her role as Assistant Bandmaster, Emma looks after the general administration and membership.
 Alongside this role, she also holds the post of Band Librarian overseeing the band’s vast music library, and looks after the band’s social media.

 Josh has been involved in Scouting since 2009 when he joined as a Cub, and joined the band in 2011.
 It was on a trip to buy some uniform from the Scout Shop, which is housed within the 14th Eastleigh HQ, that Josh first heard the band.
 After a quick chat with the Director of Music, Josh brought his Trombone along the following week, and has been a keen member of the band ever since.

 After initially joining the Trombone section, he became fixated on the drums and would often be caught tapping away during breaks in rehearsals.
 Director of Music at the time, Greg, took him under his wing and began teaching him drum kit alongside his Trombone.
 In a matter of months, Josh joined the Corps of Drums, initially having to stand on a milk crate to match the height of the other members!
-Josh soon settled in playing side drum in the marching band and now is “I/C Corps of Drums”, looking after rehearsals, writing and arranging music for the Corps of Drums.
+Josh soon settled in playing side drum in the marching band and was “I/C Corps of Drums”, looking after rehearsals, writing and arranging music for the Corps of Drums until 2019.